-Most sales and marketing strategies I encounter focus on one key principal: Sell to prospects who are ready to buy now, otherwise you’re wasting your time.
+Most sales and marketing strategies I encounter focus on one key principle: Sell to prospects who are ready to buy now, otherwise you’re wasting your time.
 And this makes sense from a sales and marketing point of view.
-You need to show ROI from your efforts, and bringing in new customers is the ultimate KPI.
+You need to show ROI from your efforts, and bringing in new customers is the ultimate marketing KPI.
 But focusing solely on these hot-to-trot prospects leaves a massive opportunity on the table.

 Focusing on the 3%

 In his best-selling book “The Ultimate Sales Machine: Turbocharge Your Business with Relentless Focus on 12 Key Strategies“, sales maven Chet Holmes reveals research that only 3% of your customers are in the market to buy your products at any given time.
 These 3% are the focus of nearly every sales and marketing campaign in your industry, making them extremely expensive to bring on as clients.
 Think of it as an auction: when everyone is bidding on the same stuff, the price continues to increase dramatically.

 So what buying stage does the other 97% of your target market fall into?